raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Potion of Levitation (40 GP)

 The imbiber of this potion is granted the capability to levitate vertically at a rate of 10 feet per Round.
 The imbiber can carry one other person if they are SIZ 20 or less.
-While the character may not move horizontally under the power of this spell, the character may be able to pull along a wall or cliff at a Base Movement Rate of 10 feet per Round.
+While the character may not move horizontally under the power of this spell, the character may be able to pull along a wall or cliff at a Base Movimento Rate of 10 feet per Round.

 #### Ring of (Spell), Rank 1 (1,000 GP)

 This ring allows the casting of a Cantole spell of Rank 1.
 No matter the spell, all possess an ongoing Duration, with the spell being cast automatically when the ring is put on and lasting until removed.
-They are limited in the type of spell, which may be enchanted into them, with the most common being Detect Magic, Endure Heat or Cold, Feather Fall, Floating Disk, Invisibility, Levitation, Protection from Evil (or Good), Slow Poison.
+They are limited in the type of spell, which may be enchanted into them, with the most common being Detect Magic, Endure Heat or Cold, Feather Fall, Floating Disk, Invisibility, Levitation, Protection from Evil (or Bom), Slow Poison.
 Others are possible at the discretion of the Games Master.
 With regards to the Ring of Invisibility, attacking causes the wearer to become visible for 1d3+1 Rounds.

 #### Wand of (Spell), Rank 1 (1,000 GP)